-Add value by adding new space
+Add value by adding space

 Take a step back and consider the layout of your room and highlight what space you can make the most of.
-Start by placing the largest pieces of furniture first as this will help you make best use of the space you have and aim to fit smaller pieces and accessories around it.
+Start by placing the largest pieces of furniture first as this will help make best use of the space and aim to fit smaller pieces and accessories around it.

 Take this opportunity to get rid of any items you don’t need and that aren’t adding to the room visually.
 Give away old furniture to charity shops or sell it at a car boot sale and use the money to buy something more fitting for the room.
 You might even find that a particular item would be better suited for another room in your home.

 Enhance its features

 If there’s something in your home that you’ve always loved but is surrounded by clutter or hidden behind furniture, consider making changes and turning it into a main focal point in your room and let everything else revolve around it.